 Fax purchase orders to 870.864.8495

 For the initial course, employees need to arrive at 8:00 a.m.
-Class begins at 8:30 a.m.
+Class begins at 8:00 a.m.
 Late arrivals will need to reschedule their class time.
 The training is 5 hours plus a lunch break and two 15 minute breaks.
-The total estimated time is 7 to 8 hours depending on the number of site specific training needed.
+The total estimated time is 7 to 8 hours depending on the number of site-specific training needed.

-For the refresher course, employees need to arrive at 8:00 a.m. and testing will begin promptly at 8:30 a.m.
-Late arrivals will not be admitted after 8:30 a.m.
-Students must pass the refresher test with a 70% or better to receive a badge.
+For the refresher course, employees need to arrive at 8:00 a.m. and testing will begin promptly at 8:00 a.m.
+Students must pass the refresher test with a 80% or better to receive a badge.
 Those not passing the test will need to take the initial class.